dwyde/poolside/README.rst

 Warning: notebooks can access any kernel, but the client-side permissions should work properly.

-Nginx should be used to allow SSL connections to CouchDB.
+You should configure CouchDB 1.1.0 to use SSL.
 Otherwise, plain text passwords and authentication cookies will be transmitted over the network.